-3. Subject to paragraph 2, if claim is submitted to arbitration under Article 14.19:

-(a) the award of pecuniary damages and interest thereon shall provide that the sum of money be paid to the company;
+- 3. Subject to paragraph 2, if a claim is submitted to arbitration under Article 14.19: - (a) the award of pecuniary damages and interest thereon shall be made in accordance with provide for the sum of money to be paid to the company;

-(b) the award providing for restitution of the property shall provide that restitution be granted to the enterprise; and

-(c) the award shall provide that the award is without prejudice to any right that any person may have to reparation under national law.

-4. A Tribunal may not order a disputing Party to pay punitive damages.
+- (b) the award providing for restitution of the property shall provide that restitution be granted to the enterprise; and - (c) the award shall provide that the award is without prejudice to any right that any person may have to reparation under national law. - 4.
+A Tribunal may not order a disputing Party to pay punitive damages.

-Article 14.34.
-FINAL AWARD AND ITS ENFORCEMENT
+ARTICLE 14.34: FINAL AWARD AND ITS ENFORCEMENT

-1, An award rendered by a Tribunal has no binding force except between the disputing parties and only with respect to the particular case.
+1. An award rendered by a Tribunal has no binding force except between the disputing parties and only with respect to the particular case.